-This admissions policy is written to comply with the requirements of the School Admissions Code, School Admissions Appeals Code and other relevant legislation so that
+This policy is written to comply with the requirements of the School Admissions Code, the School Admissions Appeals Code and other relevant legislation so that:

-- parents will know how to apply for a school place, when to apply and what happens when an application is made; - our governors, head teacher and members of staff understand what to do; - we are committed to fair, clear and consistent admissions procedures.
+- parents will know how to apply for a school place, when to apply and what happens when an application is made; - how many places are available at the normal intake into the school; - our governors, head teacher and members of staff understand what to do; - we are committed to fair, clear and consistent admissions procedures.

-It should be read along with Devon County Council's Step by Step Guide to admissions, its Co-ordinated Admissions Schemes, Fair Access Protocol and Education Transport Policy.
+It should be read along with Devon County Council's Step by Step and In-Year Guides to admissions, its Normal Round and In-Year Co-ordinated Admissions Schemes, Fair Access Protocol and Education Transport Policy.
+We take part in both of Devon's co-ordinated admissions schemes.

-Once an admissions policy is determined, it cannot be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes where it is identified to be non-compliant, in response to a determination of the Office of the School's Adjudicator or where approval has been received to a request for an In-Year Variation.
+Once our policy is determined, it can't be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes, in response to a determination of the Office of the School's Adjudicator or where approval has been received to a request for an In-Year Variation.
 Any amendments that are made will be detailed in the Policy Version section above.